STOCD/SETS/README.md

 Builds can be exported to a PNG file that can be opened by another person using SETS.

 ## Contributing
 If you find any information or images missing, please check or update the official wiki (https://sto.fandom.com/) -- where SETS gets this information.
+You can report wiki issues on the Star Trek Online Community Discord Server (https://discord.gg/eApUvTRr5q) in the #wiki-requests channel or on the STOBuilds Discord Server (https://discord.gg/stobuilds) in the #wiki-update-talk channel.

 For application-related issues or suggestions, please visit the github: https://github.com/STOCD/SETS/issues

 ## Getting Started
 ### Application (no installations required)
-- https://stobuilds.com/SETS/downloads/ for the latest app build
+- https://stobuilds.com/SETS/downloads.html for the latest app build
   - Windows 8, 10, 11 -- available
   - MacOS -- in development
   - Linux -- if requested

+### Script (Windows 8, 10, 11 ONLY)
+For Windows 8, 10, 11 there is the possibility to get `SETS Package` that contains everything needed for installing the script verion of the app.
+Get the newest version here: https://stobuilds.com/SETS/downloads.html

 ### Script (using the git source)
 - View the INSTALLATION.md file for detailed installation information